jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 ### What's New

-The following items are new since Chef Server 12.0.4 and/or are changes from previous versions.
+The following items are new since CINC Server 12.0.4 and/or are changes from previous versions.
 For specific breakdown of updated components, refer to CHANGELOG.md

 * oc\_erchef